Yumna-Hamdy/myPortfolio/content/_index.md

           description: |2-
               Description: Examined successful case studies, participated in workshops and seminars, and conducted extensive research to learn about the technical and non-technical needs for creating a firm.

-        - title: Bipmedical Engineering Intern
+        - title: Biomedical Engineering Intern
           company: 57357 Hospital
           location: Cairo
           date_start: '2021-08-01'